huskeypm/genetic_algorithm/README.md

 ## To set up for new cases
 - Ingredients
 -- runner (runner.py) is the wrapper for your code.
--- analysis (analysis.py) is the wrapper for analysis of your code's results -- inputParams.yaml  - default parameters for your code
+-- analysis (analysis.py) contains many analyses for comparing runner results (curves, etc) with your fitting data -- inputParams.yaml  - default parameters for your code -- define outputList object for your values you want to fit to (e.g. from expt)

 - To interface the GA with your code, you need to include a function called simulate() in your code that expects a dictionary of parameters and